holoviz/param/doc/upgrade_guide.md

 #### Parameter attributes inheritance

-`Parameter`s have attributes like `default`, `doc`, `bounds`, etc. When redefining a `Parameter` in a subclass, the attributes are meant to be inherited; this is not a new feature, it's a core design of Param.
+`Parameter`s have attributes like `default`, `doc`, `bounds`, etc. When redefining a `Parameter` in a subclass, attributes not specified in the subclass are meant to be inherited from the superclass.
+Inheritance is not a new feature; it's a core design of Param.
 You can see in the example below that the `doc` attribute of the `x` Parameter on the class `B` has been inherited from `A`:

 ```python
 class A(param.Parameterized):